Guardian ad Litem for Adults

 2 hour additional training

-A guardianship case handled by a pro bono GAL typically involves a developmentally disabled or mentally ill adult living with family or in a group home.
-It may also involve a physically and mentally disabled adult confined to a nursing home.
-These people have limited or no assets.
+A guardianship case handled by a pro bono GAL typically involves an adult with developmental or age-related disabilities or someone with mental illness.
+The adult may be living with family or in a group home or a nursing home.
+These individuals have limited or no assets and/or income.

-Volunteer GALs meet with the disabled adult wherever they reside, review medical reports, interview health care personnel, facilitate negotiations, provide a written report and recommendation to the court, and in some cases advocate that recommendation at a hearing.
+Volunteer GALs meet with the adult wherever they reside, review medical reports, interview health care personnel, facilitate negotiations, provide a written report and recommendation to the court and in some cases advocate for that recommendation at a hearing.d in some cases advocate that recommendation at a hearing.

 |CLICK HERE TO REGISTER FOR A NEW VOLUNTEER ORIENTATION|